MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticDeviceStartupHistory.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsDeviceStartupHistory>`: The user experience analytics device startup history entity contains device boot performance history details.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsDeviceStartupHistory>`: The user experience analytics device startup history entity contains device boot performance history details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CoreBootTimeInMS <Int32?>]`: The user experience analytics device core boot time in milliseconds.
   - `[CoreLoginTimeInMS <Int32?>]`: The user experience analytics device core login time in milliseconds.
   - `[DeviceId <String>]`: The user experience analytics device id.